 She talked with John, her gold tooth still caught

-the unlight.
+the sunlight.
 On her walk, slower now passing

 strangers – nodding hello – still talking to her